Betty Millard: Feminism and political activism

 Betty Millard spent the remainder of her life traveling to various parts of the world, often in service of advocacy.
 Betty Millard supported many activist organizations, especially in Latin America.
 She worked on campaigns such as organizing a committee to free the Mexican muralist, David Siqueiros, from prison, movements that were against the Vietnam War, environmentalism, and later in her life, she joined the fight for lesbian and gay rights.
 Millard was also a philanthropist and supported various activist groups, including the North Star Fund, which worked to create a more equitable and democratic city for all New Yorkers.
 In 1960, Millard developed a passion for photography and installed a darkroom on the top floor of her Greenwich Village brownstone.
 Millard studied photography with Paul Caponigro, Lisa Modell, and Ansel Adams.
 She was interested in photography of nature, political struggles, and portraiture.
 Millard created “picture stories” while traveling including on trips up the Essequibo and Pomeroon Rivers in then-British Guiana; visiting the artist, David Alfaro Siqueiros, at work in his studio; and to Chile in 1970 to photograph Chilean mural art.

-Millard traveled through colonial British Guiana with politician Cheddi Jagan as he campaigned for Chief Minister, and later, Premier.
+Millard traveled through colonial British Guiana with politician Cheddi Jagan as he campaigned for chief minister, and later, premier.
 She spoke alongside Jagan at an event in New York City shortly after he was elected President of Guyana on December 5, 1992.
-In this, her last public speaking appearance, she compared Jagan’s early campaign-trail appeal to that of the recently-elected U.S. President, Bill Clinton.
+In this, her last public speaking appearance, she compared Jagan’s early campaign-trail appeal to that of the recently elected U.S. president, Bill Clinton.

 Later years

 Despite privately writing about her struggles with her sexual orientation in journals, Millard did not come out as gay until her late 80s except to close family and friends.
 Millard often referenced her crushes on schoolmates in her journals and described her younger self as bisexual.
-Due to the social implications of being gay and the explicit homophobia of the Communist Party, Millard took measures to reject this part of her life by seeking conversion therapy from 1942-1948; she was hospitalized in 1956 for a breakdown related to her struggles with her sexuality.
+Due to the social implications of being gay and the explicit homophobia of the Communist Party, Millard took measures to reject this part of her life by seeking conversion therapy from 1942 to 1948; she was hospitalized in 1956 for a breakdown related to her struggles with her sexuality.
 Despite this, Millard had several important long-term relationships with women prior to, and after, coming out.

 Millard enjoyed writing short stories and poetry, most of which were autobiographical.
 Some of Millard’s writing was anthologized, and others can be found in The Guardian.
 In 1960, Millard purchased a small farm in Dutchess County, upstate New York and regularly spent time there.

-Millard passed away on March 6, 2010 at her home in New York City, New York.
+Millard died on March 6, 2010, at her home in New York City, New York.